 - A faulty meter

-If you pay by direct debit then your supplier can charge you based on an estimate of your usage.
-When you don’t submit meter readings regularly your supplier uses your average usage from previous months as a guideline for how much to charge.
-If your usage has dropped since your last meter reading this can cause your bill to be too high.
+If you pay by direct debit then energy suppliers can charge you based on an estimate instead of your actual usage.
+When you don’t submit meter readings regularly your supplier uses your average usage from previous months as a guideline for how much energy to charge for.
+If your energy use has dropped since your last meter reading this can cause your bill to be too high.
+This is why there are fluctuations in billing from summer to winter months and credit is accrued on your energy providers account.

 Your bill should say if it based on estimated usage.
 If so, you should get in touch with your supplier to submit a meter reading.
 You can then ask for a new bill to be generated based on actual usage.